secastel/phaser/phaser/README.md

 * VCF: ftp://ftp.nygenome.org/sec/phaser/NA06986.vcf.gz
 * BAM: ftp://ftp.nygenome.org/sec/phaser/NA06986.2.M_111215_4.bam

+**Important Note** - The haplotypic counts produced by phASER are summed across all of the input libraries.
+This means that if you used, for example, both DNA and RNA input libraries, the counts produced in o.haplotypic_counts.txt would not be useful for allelic expression studies.
+We are currently developing a setting that will enable the selection of which library to use for generating haplotypic counts, so that the user may select to use only the RNA-seq library.

 #Arguments
 ##Required
 * **--bam** - Comma separated list of BAM files containing reads.
 Duplicates should be marked, and files should be indexed using samtools index.